dfelinto/blender-manual/manual/modeling/meshes/uv/unwrapping/seams.rst

 Seams
 *****

-For many cases, using the Unwrap calculations of Cube, Cylinder, Sphere, or best fit will produce a good UV layout.
+For many cases, using the Unwrap calculations of Cube, Cylinder, Sphere, or the regular "Unwrap" operators will produce a good UV layout.
 But for more complex meshes, especially those with lots of indentations, you may want to define a *seam* to limit and guide the :ref:`bpy.ops.uv.unwrap` operator.